 What's eBay's performance evaluation period?

-We evaluate your performance every month.
-The length of time we look at in each evaluation depends on how many recent transactions you've had.
-If you've had 400 or more transactions in the last three months, you're evaluated over that three-month period.
+eBay evaluates your performance every month.
+The length of time it looks at in each evaluation depends on how many recent transactions you've had.
 If you've had fewer than 400 transactions in the last three months, you're evaluated on the past 12 months.
-These timelines help us make sure we're evaluating you as fairly as possible.
+These timelines help eBay make sure it’s evaluating you as fairly as possible.

 What happens if I don't meet minimum standards?

 If you're not meeting our minimum performance standards, eBay may place buying and selling restrictions on your account.
 There are other consequences listed in our full policy below.

 eBay wants you to be a high performing seller so please view your Seller Dashboard for tips on how you can make sure you're providing the best service possible to your customers.

 eBay expects sellers to consistently provide service that results in a high level of buyer satisfaction.
 This includes setting and meeting buyer expectations by providing excellent customer service from beginning to end.